mattparisien/eyes-ears-laravel/content/collections/pages/home.md

   -
     id: srVxbzID
     version: testimonial_section_7
-    title: 'Our clients now best'
+    title: 'Our clients know best'
     description: 'Read about the stories of our clients'
     testimonials:
       -